insfpc00/demochessfrontend/README.md

 # Demo ngChess

-Frontend project in Angular 7 for a chess web application.
+Angular 7 frontend for a chess web application.

 The master of this repository is currently deployed on Heroku and available at https://demochess.herokuapp.com (you can use preloaded accounts **demo/demo** or **demo2/demo2**). _**Note**: The first load could take a couple of minutes (since the server could be sleeping)_.